Fathermatti/event-journal/README.md

-# Source code for the bachelor project of Matias Ebbesen.
+# Bachelor project Event Journal

  * disruptor-event-journal.
 Location of the Event Journal.
  * journal-event-reader.
 Location of the Journal Event Reader.